bcpeterson7/project-samples/README.md

 ## WooCommerce

 The WooCommerce samples show the code required to create a custom product single template for a WooCommerce product that is selling Zoom meetings.
 The Zoom meetings are managed by a WooCommerce extension plugin called eRoom.
 Since the website is only in English I did not use any multilingual functions (`_()` or `_e()`) for any of the text.
 In order to get information for the template, I used a few custom MySQL queries to grab the information from the Zoom meeting post meta data.
 The page design was provided in a FIGMA file and I created it exactly as provided.

+## JS Sample

+The JS folder contains a Vanila JavaScript (ES6+) file that manages the main navigation menu for Kofflerboats.
+The menu has been optimized to display differently for PC/tablet vs mobile phone.
+On Mobile the menu appears at the bottom of the device and slides up from the bottom.
+On PC/Laptop the responsive menu slides in from the right.
+Submenu content is created on the fly and slides out from the right.

 # Websites Portfolio